Saurabh6266/Saurabh6266/README.md

 ### Who I am

-I'm a 2nd-year undergraduate in Mineral & Metallurgical Engineering at IIT (ISM) Dhanbad, self-directing a focused transition into **applied ML and open-source scientific software infrastructure**.
+I'm an undergraduate student in Mineral & Metallurgical Engineering at IIT (ISM) Dhanbad, self-directing a focused transition into **applied ML and open-source scientific software infrastructure**.
 My background gives me domain ownership — I understand the physical systems my models are predicting, not just the loss functions.

 My work lives at the intersection of rigorous ML engineering and real industrial problems: anomaly detection in time-series data, multi-task computer vision for industrial inspection, probabilistic simulation, and LLM-integrated process control systems.